josbeir/cakephp-docs-md/docs/3/en/orm/retrieving-data-and-resultsets.md

 $authorList = $results->combine('id', 'author.name');
 ```

-The [/core-libraries/collections](core-libraries/collections.md) chapter has more detail on what can be
+The [Collections](../core-libraries/collections.md) chapter has more detail on what can be
 done with result sets using the collections features.
-The [format-results](#format-results)
+The [Format Results](#format-results)
 section show how you can add calculated fields, or replace the result set.

 ### Getting the First & Last Record From a ResultSet